Downtown Line: Construction and opening

 The line was built in 3 stages:

-Stage 1 of the Downtown line, stretching 4.3 km, started construction in January 2008 at Chinatown station, where platform provisions were built to facilitate an interchange station during the construction of the North East line.
+Stage 1 of the Downtown Line, stretching 4.3 km, started construction in January 2008 at Chinatown station, where platform provisions were built to facilitate an interchange station during the construction of the North East Line.
 It began service on 22 December 2013, with its official inauguration made on the day before by Prime Minister Lee Hsien Loong.

 Stage 2, first conceptualized and announced as the Bukit Timah line on 23 October 2001, is 16.6 km long with 12 stations connecting Bukit Panjang and Rochor stations, including four interchange stations.
 Construction for Stage 2 began on 3 July 2009 with a groundbreaking ceremony at Beauty World station.
 The line inaugurated on 27 December 2015, with free travel for all 18 stations from 27 December 2015 to 1 January 2016.

 Stage 3 goes from Chinatown to Expo.
 The station locations and finalised route were unveiled on 20 August 2010.
-Stage 3 of the Downtown line is 21 km long and serve 16 stations.
+Stage 3 of the Downtown Line is 21 km long and serve 16 stations.
 The route opened on 21 October 2017, with free travel for all DTL stations on the first two days of the line completion.

 The line, with an estimated cost of S$12 billion, was considered the government's most ambitious rail project.
 The cost exceeded those of the Circle Line (at $6.7 billion) and the North East Line (at $4.6 billion).
 Final costs of building the line may reach an estimated about S$20.7 billion, up more than 70% from the initial estimation, due to sharp rises in construction costs and a number of changes in plans.

 In October 2014, it was announced that Stage 2's opening would be pushed back to the first quarter of 2016.
 This was because one of the main contractors for the DTL2, Alpine Bau (which was building King Albert Park, Sixth Avenue and Tan Kah Kee), went bankrupt in mid-2013.
 On 28 June 2015, Transport Minister Lui Tuck Yew announced that the delay was "completely resolved" by the authorities and Stage 2's opening date was brought forward to 27 December 2015.
 The DTL 3 started operations on 21 October 2017, officially opened by Transport Minister Khaw Boon Wan.

 To serve the line, the Gali Batu Depot was opened in December 2015 to stable 42 trains.
 It is situated at part of the former Kwong Hou Sua Teochew Cemetery off Woodlands Road.
 Also in February that year, the Land Transport Authority announced that the capacity of the depot will be expanded to stable 81 trains by 2019.

+On 7 March 2019, Hume station was announced to be opened by the second quarter of 2025 to better serve Hillview residents.
+The station was opened on 28 February 2025, ahead of the original timeline.